Kalonzo Musyoka

 Stephen Kalonzo Musyoka (born 24 December 1953) is a Kenyan politician who was the tenth Vice-President of Kenya from 2008 to 2013.
 Musyoka served in the government under the late President Daniel arap Moi as the Secretary of Kenya African National Union party (1980-1988), Assistant Minister for Works (1986-1988), Deputy Speaker of the National Assembly (1988-1992), Minister for Foreign Affairs from 1993 until 1998, Minister of Education (1998-2001); and subsequently, under the late President Mwai Kibaki, he was Minister of Foreign Affairs again from 2003 to 2004, then Minister of the Environment from 2004 to 2005.
 He was an unsuccessful candidate in the 2007 presidential election, after which he was appointed vice-president by Kibaki in January 2008.

 Kalonzo Musyoka is the party leader of the Wiper Democratic Movement (formerly Orange Democratic Movement-Kenya).
 He also serves as Chief Commissioner for The Kenya Scouts Association.

+In mid-2025, under his leadership, his long-standing party formerly known as the Wiper Democratic Movement–Kenya (WDM) officially changed its name to the Wiper Patriotic Front (WPF).
+Kalonzo stated that the rebranding was intended to reflect the changing political mood among Kenyan youth and a shift toward a broader national outlook ahead of the 2027 general election.

 Early life and education

-He was born in Tseikuru, in a remote part of Mwingi District (then part of Kitui District) in Kenya's Eastern Province.
-Between 1960 and 1967 he studied at Tseikuru Full Primary School to attain basic education.
-Then he went to Kitui High School in Kitui for the ordinary level and eventually to Meru School in Meru from where he graduated in the advanced level in 1973.
+He was born in Tseikuru, a remote part of Kitui District in British Kenya's then Southern Province.
+Between 1960 and 1967, he studied at Tseikuru Full Primary School to attain basic education.
+He then attended Kitui High School in Kitui for the ordinary level and later joined Meru School in Meru, where he graduated at the advanced level in 1973.
 Kalonzo Musyoka graduated with a Bachelor of Law degree from the University of Nairobi in 1977.
 He continued further studies at the Kenya School of Law in 1978 where he was awarded a Post graduate diploma in Law.
 In 1979, he attended the Mediterranean Institute of Management in Cyprus where he earned a post graduate Diploma in Business.